Industrial LDPE Film Recycling & Rebate Programs

 Bale Specifications Matrix

-Grade Material Description Contamination Tolerance
+Grade Material Description Contamination Rebate Potential

-Grade A (Clear) Clear Stretch Film / Pallet Wrap < 2% (No Color/Strapping)
+Grade A (Premium) 95%+ Clear Stretch Film / Pallet Wrap < 2% (No Color, Strapping, or Paper) $$$ High (Index Linked)

-Grade B (Mixed) Clear/Color Mix (Retail Bags) < 15% (Paper Labels OK)
+Grade B (Standard) Mixed Clear & Color Film (Retail Bags) < 15% (Paper Labels/Tape OK) $$ Moderate

-Rigid Plastics HDPE/PP Pallets or Crates Must be Baled or Stacked
+Rigid Plastics HDPE/PP Pallets or Crates Must be Baled or Stacked Market Dependent

 Logistics & Equipment Support